hhakula/Synthetic/README.md

 ## Getting Started

 ### Prerequisites
 You must have a Mathematica license to run the full suite of examples.
-The MATLAB routine is available for the experienced users only.
+The MATLAB routines are available for the experienced users only.
+It is assumed that the user can export the data from mathematica to MATLAB in some suitable way.
+We shall provide examples in the future versions.

 ### Installing
 Install the Synthetic package to Mathematica's path.